-Initial Conference refers to the informal meeting of an accused student with a conduct officer to respond to an allegation of misconduct.
+Initial Conference refers to the informal meeting of a responding party with a conduct officer to respond to an allegation of misconduct.

-Conduct Officer refers to the staff member that is designated by the Assistant Dean of Students to initiate a student conduct process and determine whether the accused student violated any University conduct policies and what sanctions, if any, are appropriate.
+Conduct Officer refers to the staff member that is designated by the Assistant Dean of Students to initiate a student conduct process and determine whether the responding party violated any University conduct policies and what sanctions, if any, are appropriate.

-Notice of Incident refers to the document that is given to an accused student which identifies the violations of University policy alleged against the student.
+Notice of Incident refers to the document that is given to a responding party which identifies the violations of University policy alleged against the student.